Reviews Communities Blog FAQ Services Contact

 Nearby Areas Worth Exploring

-You may find that buyer pools overlap across adjacent communities, which can inform your strategy.
+Buyer pools overlap across adjacent communities, which can directly inform your concession strategy.

 Frequently Asked Questions

-How big should your concession be in San Diego 2026?
+How big should your concession be in San Diego in 2026?

 Aim for 0.5 to 1 percent of the sale price in most segments.
 That size often reduces days on market without undermining your price.
 Keep the credit within lender caps and pair it with stronger terms like shortened contingencies to protect your net.

-Is a temporary rate buydown better than a price cut?
+Is a temporary rate buydown better than a price cut for San Diego sellers?

-Does this advice apply to Poway and Del Mar too?
+Does the San Diego seller concession strategy apply to Poway and Del Mar too?

-How do concessions affect appraisal and the buyer’s loan?
+How do seller concessions affect appraisal and the buyer’s loan?

 Appraisers look at contract price and comps, not net after credits.
 Large credits can trigger closer review, so keep them modest.
 Conventional, FHA, and VA loans each have maximum seller credit rules tied to down payment.
 Confirm caps with the buyer’s lender before you agree.